At the conclusion of this chapter, the reader will be able to:

 The distal shaft of the femur culminates as two substantial condyles interposed by an intercondylar fossa, posteriorly.
 It is within this fossa that the cruciate ligaments reside.
 The lateral femoral condyle extends more posteriorly than its medial counterpart.2 The medial femoral condyle extends more distally and is curved in the transverse plane.
 Disparity in the size and shape of the femoral condyles contribute to the triplanar motion that is characteristic of this joint.

 The proximal tibia consists of both a medial and lateral plateau corresponding to its respective femoral condyle.
 Both plateaus are concave from medial to lateral; however, the lateral plateau is slightly convex from anterior to posterior.
 These plateaus are generally considered to be only slightly concave, with a much larger radius of curvature than their corresponding condyles.
-Due to this incongruity, the knee lacks the stability that is required from osseous structures alone, thus requiring assistance, namely from the menisci, in order to achieve optimum stability.
-The ...
+Due to this incongruity, the knee lacks the stability that is required from osseous structures alone, thus requiring assistance, namely from the menisci, in order to achieve optimum ...